Jordan-Lee-Entertainment/elixire/README.md

 make

 # Read carefully over the configuration file
-# as
+# to enable/disable instance features (like registration and webhooks)
+cp config.py.example config.py

-# run application, can be under pm2 or something.
+# run application, can be under pm2 or anything, really
 python3.6 run.py
 ```